jakofys/mural/README.md

 # Mural

 Mural is a CLI library write in go allow you to implement CLI logic on your go application.
-It use multiple pattern to describe how a CLI can be work.
+Mural implement multiple way to handle CLI logic in your application.
-Must usefull feature of Mural is **Description as Code** pattern that allow you to just describe your command and tag as a simple documentation (as help common command can do) and Mural, from the description, can construct you command logic.
+Must usefull feature of Mural is **Description as Code** pattern.
+Describe your command and tag as a simple documentation (as help common command can do) and Mural, from the description, can construct you command logic.
 Any code need, just description!!!

 ## Installation